 Vaseline doesn’t really go bad if it is not opened.
 If it has already been opened, then all bets are off.
 It can be exposed when opened to any number of bacteria from your fingers or anything else you might have dipped in it.

 Now the reason Vaseline doesn’t go bad is that it doesn’t contain any water.
-Water helps bacteria to grow, and since there’s no water in Vaseline (and if it’s in an air-tight jar) there is no way for water droplets to get inside and no way for bacteria to grow.
+Water helps bacteria to grow, and since there’s no water in Vaseline (and if it’s in an air-tight jar) there is no way for water droplets to get inside and thus no way for bacteria to grow.

 This means that Vaseline can theoretically last forever.
 However, that’s not entirely true.
 Like all products, it will eventually begin to degrade and lose its effectiveness over time.
-The law of entropy stated in the second law of thermodynamics mentions that nothing can last forever and that all order leads to disorder over time.
+The law of entropy states in the second law of thermodynamics mentions that nothing can last forever and that all order leads to disorder over time.

 So is that all there is to it?

 Let’s first find out what Vaseline actually is.